-which determine the trajectory of GBZ, in another word, there must exist a pair of conjugate points $\beta_M=\beta_0,\beta_{M+1}=\beta_0e^{i\theta}$, where $\beta_0$ is a complex number.
-When $H$ is Hermitian, it can be easily proved that GBZ is always an unit cycle (brillouin zone) \cite{yokomizo2019nonbloch}. \\
+which determines the trajectory of GBZ.
+In other words, there must exist a pair of conjugate points $\beta_M=\beta_0,\beta_{M+1}=\beta_0e^{i\theta}$, where $\beta_0$ is a complex number.
+When $H$ is Hermitian, it can be easily proved that GBZ is always a unit cycle (BZ) \cite{yokomizo2019nonBloch}. \\